Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/1-introduction.md

 The reference design files for this tutorial are provided in the [ref_files](./ref_files/) directory, organized with design number or chapter name.
 Chapters that need to use reference files will point to the specific ``ref_files`` subdirectory.

 Design files contain the source code for all the sections.

+Work through the first examples in the [next chapter](./2-using-zynq.md).

 © Copyright 2015–2021 Xilinx, Inc.